Photos and story by Caryn Tramel / Contributing Writer

 Taura Byrd, co-owner of Catfeine, says the idea came from watching a “Shark Tank” episode where a similar idea was presented as a business concept.
 After following a couple of other cafes that had opened in the United States, the co-owners knew this is what they wanted to do.

 “We are basically acting as a foster home for these kitties to try to help find as many kitties homes as possible,” Byrd said.
+They are also promoting healthy practises like owners providing CBD for Cats in order to take care of their health more effectively.

 Curtis Byrd, Taura’s partner, said they are trying to be a part of the community and connect people with cats.
 They want to provide a cozy, comfortable environment where people can see the cats be more interactive than at a shelter.